jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 	\end{align*}
 </p>

-This explicitly omits odd terms and halves the degree of the approximant.
+This transformation explicitly omits odd terms and halves the degree of the approximant.

 An **odd function** is a combination of the above two.
 It is a product of the identity function and an even function.